DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-19-adding-a-note-for-the-first-time.md

 date: 2020-06-18
 ---

-Research shows that users aren’t sure how notes work.
+Research shows that users are not sure how notes work.

 They’re particularly uncertain about whether candidates will be able to see their notes.